YashKuwade/crikchat/README.md

 Structure:

-- preprocess : scripts for processing raw ball by ball data into different enriched datasets
+- preprocess : scripts for processing raw data from different sources into different enriched datasets
 - analyticsV1: scripts for doing deterministic analyses on the enriched datasets

 git ignored (contact to see samples)